josephrajesh/kitchensinkmigrated/readme.md

 "email": "john.smith@mailinator.com",
 "phone_number": "2125551212"
 }
-#### Start Application
+### Start Application
+##### Command line
+* build using 'mvn clean  package' command
+* run from the folder the jar file created using 'java -jar kitchensinkmigrated-0.0.1-SNAPSHOT.jar' command
+##### IDE
-Run KitchensinkMigratedSpringbootApplication by opening it or adding to run config, or using IDE config
+* Run KitchensinkMigratedSpringbootApplication by opening it or adding to run config, or using IDE config
 #### Test Application
 Use swagger endpoint to test and you should see one document you added
 http://localhost:8081/kitchensinknew/swagger-ui/index.html#/member-controller/getAllMembers